manojmandya07/Technical-documentation/Docs/Multiheader_table.md

 # How to insert table with multi-line headers in markdown
-Please see the example html code below to insert table with multi-line headers:
+Please use the following example html code to insert table with multi-line headers:

 ## Input:
 ```